Recently Published Issues

 About the Journal

-Emergency Medicine – Open Journal (EMOJ) deals with the study on latest methods of basic and clinical advancements, research, techniques and guidance.
+Emergency Medicine – Open Journal (EMOJ) deals with the study on the latest methods of basic and clinical advancements, research, techniques, and guidance.

-The mainstay issues cover noteworthy clinical cases, most up-to-date evidence based practical and research developments of Emergency Medicine in this developing world from urban to rural clinics and hospitals in civilize and calamity situations.
+The mainstay issues cover noteworthy clinical cases, most up-to-date evidence-based practice and research developments of Emergency Medicine in this developing world from urban to rural clinics and hospitals in civilize and calamity situations.

 However, Openventio aims to widespread all the detailed matters related to Emergency Medicine through its Open Journal to all the scientific community for its welfare.